 Welcome to the Lawrence FMR community!
-Our website is full of specific information on our residents, faculty, and staff, our curriculum, our facilities, and our Community Health Center.
-It may be helpful however to first share more generally our underlying philosophy and overall goals to put everything in context for you.
+Our website is full of specific information on our residents, our faculty and staff, our curriculum, our facilities, and our Community Health Center.
+It may be helpful, however, to first share more generally our underlying philosophy and overall goals to put everything in context for you.

-Given that the US currently has over 37 million people who speak Spanish, we believe it will be increasingly difficult to provide healthcare for underserved populations in the future without fluency in Spanish.
-Every resident participates in our outstanding Spanish Language program; that includes protected time as block rotations and longitudinally to learn and improve Spanish Language proficiency during the first year of residency.
-At graduation from our program you will be a superb family physician who has mastered the cultural aspects of delivering health care in an underserved Latino community, transferable far beyond Lawrence, ready to use your Spanish skills for your own and your patients’ benefit.
+Given that the U.S. currently has more than 37 million people who speak Spanish, we believe it will be increasingly difficult to provide health care for underserved populations in the future without fluency in Spanish.
+Every resident participates in our outstanding Spanish Language program; that includes protected time as block rotations and longitudinally to learn and improve Spanish Language proficiency during the first year of residency and beyond.
+At graduation from our program, you will be a superb family physician who has mastered the cultural aspects of delivering health care in an underserved Latinx community, transferable far beyond Lawrence, ready to use your Spanish skills for your own and your patients’ benefit.
 Check out the details of our nationally-known Spanish curriculum elsewhere on this website.

-Our national reputation as an academically powerful program is well-deserved and our residents get the “best of both worlds”.
-Our diverse and extremely talented faculty publishes extensively, teach at national meetings, and lead academic family medicine organizations.
-All our residents learn full-spectrum family medicine which includes strong maternity care training, community medicine, and tremendous experience in family medicine-based hospital care.
-Only 30 minutes north of Boston, we are academically affiliated with both UMass and Tufts, giving our residents access to significant academic resources and medical student teaching opportunities right here in Lawrence.
+Our reputation as an academically powerful program is well-deserved and our residents get the “best of both worlds.”
+Our diverse and extremely talented faculty publish extensively, teach at national meetings, and lead academic family medicine organizations.
+Our residents learn full-spectrum family medicine which includes strong maternity care training, community medicine, and tremendous experience in family medicine-based hospital care.
+Only 30 minutes north of Boston, we are academically affiliated with both the University of Massachusetts and Tufts, giving our residents access to significant academic resources and medical student teaching opportunities right here in Lawrence.

 Our program has a long history of leading, not following.
-We were the first CHC-sponsored residency in the United States, in 1994, serving as the model for what later became the national Teaching Health Center program as part of the Affordable Care Act.
-Several years ago LFMR won the prestigious Innovative Program Award from the Society of Teachers of Family Medicine.
-In 2012 we were selected as one of eleven FM residency programs in the United States to participate in the ACGME’s national four year Length of Training study, as our specialty looks at how best to produce full spectrum family physicians as the foundation of a high performing healthcare system.
-Our decision to expand our training to a four year curriculum is based on our mission train physicians that can meet the needs of whatever community in which they choose to practice and our commitment to not compromise in providing the highest quality of training and health care for our communities.
+We were the first CHC-sponsored residency in the United States, founded in 1994, and serving as the model for what later became the national Teaching Health Center program.
+Several years ago LFMR received the prestigious Innovative Program Award from the Society of Teachers of Family Medicine.
+In 2012 we were selected as one of 11 family medicine residency programs in the United States to participate in the ACGME’s national four-year Length of Training study, as our specialty looks at how best to produce full-spectrum family physicians as the foundation of a high- performing health care system.
+Our decision to expand our training to a four-year curriculum is based on our mission to train physicians that can meet the needs of whatever community in which they choose to practice and our commitment to not compromise in providing the highest quality of training and health care for our communities.